MiniDisplayPort - Know it all !

 The \Digital Visual Interface\ (DVI) or Digital Video Interface was invented by the Digital Display Working Group (DDWG).
 It is a digital connection used to connect a graphics card to a screen.

 It is advantageous (compared to VGA) on the screens where the pixels are physically separated.
-The DVI connection so significantly improves the quality of the display to the VGA connection with : - separation of shades of
+The DVI connection so significantly improves the quality of the display to the VGA connection with :

 some MacBook, MacBook Air, MacBook Pro, iMac, Mac Mini and Mac Pro by the Mini DisplayPort.
 Its use as a video connector for the Cinema Display 24 inches can complicate compatibility :